Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Nevada Stats and Trends

+- In Nevada's 12 games this season, it has eight wins against the spread.

-- Nevada's games this year have hit the over on eight of 12 set point totals (66.7%).
+- Nevada has hit the over in 66.7% of its opportunities this year (eight times in 12 games with a set point total).

-- When Nevada puts up more than 28.6 points, it is 6-2 against the spread and 6-2 overall.
+- When Nevada scores more than 28.6 points, it is 6-2 against the spread and 6-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.